LeaderPortfolio

 Vedanta Foundation

-Investing in building hospitals, schools and infrastructure, conserving the environment and funding community programs that improve health, education and livelihood of over 4.1 million people.
+Invested in building hospitals, schools and infrastructure, conserving the environment, and funding community programs that improve health, education, and livelihood.

 Modernizing Anganwadis, women and child care centers, offering a range of services aimed at improving the health, nutrition, and overall well-being of children and women.